njb-fm/uve-skel/README.md

-# uvgl-skel
+# uve-skel
-Settings for Univalent GNU/Linux
+Settings for Univalent